Brechfa Bunkhouse - Brechfa

-The converted barn sleeps upto 32 people between 7 bedrooms plus a large kitchen/dining room, lounge and drying room.
+The converted barn sleeps up to 32 people between 7 bedrooms plus a large kitchen/dining room, lounge and drying room.
 There is a downstairs bedroom and shower for disabled visitors.
-The facilities are purpose designed to be walker, cyclist and equestrian friendly as well as proving a relaxing space for those who just want to spend time with family and friends.
+The facilities are purpose designed to be walker, cyclist and equestrian friendly as well as proving a flexible space for those who just want to relax or party with family and friends.

-Gilfach Wen Barn is a perfect venue for a holiday or weekend away – if you do not want to drive you need never leave the valley.
-The barn is fully equipped, we have put together a full set of information on low cost activities suitable for each type of group visiting Brechfa Forest and Llanllwni Mountain and Brechfa village shop is within walking distance.
+Brechfa Bunkhouse is a perfect venue for a holiday or weekend away – if you do not want to drive you need never leave the valley.
+The barn is fully equipped.
+I have put together suggestions on low cost activities suitable for each type of group visiting Brechfa Forest and Llanllwni Mountain and Brechfa village shop is within walking distance.

-If you are new to the idea of staying in a bunkhouses Britain.
-A Welsh bunkhouse is a large holiday cottage designed for groups.
+If you are new to the idea of staying in a bunkhouses in Britain, a Welsh bunkhouse is a large holiday cottage designed for groups.
 Unlike a youth hostel you will not be asked to share a bedroom with strangers, and can book the whole building for the use of your group.
 The property is self catering, or catering can be offered.
 Comfortable accommodation, no membership is required, there is no curfew and being truly independent can respond better to guests needs – offering even better value than a hostel, lodge or B&B. For guests new to organising a group weekend away, have a look at the What to Bring and Advice pages on this website.

 Staying in a bunkhouse is about wanting more than just a bed to sleep in.
 It's a chance to meet old friends and family, to have space to socialise together, as well as providing you with freedom of self catering.
 The large lounge and dining room are the heart of the building, unlike booking multiple holiday cottages on one site, staying in a bunkhouse provides you with large comfortable spaces for the whole group to share.